CloudSkills/azure-functions/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps.md

 Next you used VS Code's Azure functions extention to deploy the function from the local development environment directly in to Azure, creating a new function app in the process.
 You then added a PowerShell module from the PowerShell Gallery as a requirement to the function app and redeployed the function app, afterward triggering the function and reviewing the PowerShell module get loaded.

 Finally, you brought everything together and placed the function app code in a git repository.
 You then pushed the git repository to an Azure DevOps repository and created a final new function app that was configured to integrate directly with the Azure DevOps Repo.
-Lastly, you configured a CI/CD process and observed the function get deployed automatically from the DevOps git repo in to the Azure Function app.
+Lastly, you configured a CI/CD process and observed the function get deployed automatically from the DevOps git repo to the Azure Function app.